scarlett-foundation/scarlett-core/whitepaper/scarlett-whitepaper.md

     *   **Threshold:** A 50% simple majority of participating voting power is required for a proposal to pass.
     *   **Veto Threshold:** A 33.4% 'NoWithVeto' vote can override a passing proposal, providing a crucial safeguard against contentious or potentially harmful changes.
     All of these parameters can be updated via future governance proposals.
+*   **`x/inference` (Decentralized AI Inference):** A forthcoming module that will provide a marketplace for AI computation.
+Its architecture is designed to provide trustless, censorship-resistant, and economically competitive access to AI models.
+    *   **Core Roles:** The marketplace consists of **Clients** (users or smart contracts submitting inference jobs), **Inference Providers** (a permissionless network of nodes that stake `$SCLT` to serve AI models), and **Arbitrators** (a rotating, randomly selected subset of validators tasked with verifying results).
+    *   **Execution Flow:** A Client submits an inference request to the module's on-chain marketplace.
+Available Providers execute the job off-chain and commit the result back to the chain.
+To ensure correctness, Arbitrators re-execute a small percentage of jobs.
+If a discrepancy is found, a broader consensus mechanism is triggered.
+    *   **Economic Security:** Providers are required to stake `$SCLT` as an economic bond.
+This stake is subject to slashing for malicious behavior, such as providing verifiably false results or excessive downtime.
+Honest and performant providers are rewarded with a share of protocol emissions and user-paid fees.
+This model creates a self-regulating system that economically incentivizes high-quality, reliable AI inference.

 #### 3.2 Application Space: CosmWasm Smart Contracts
 Scarlett integrates the `x/contracts` module, enabling any developer to deploy permissionless smart contracts written in Rust and compiled to WebAssembly.
 This allows for rapid, open innovation.